-The Company commenced abandonment of the Ninian North Platform in the second quarter of 2017.
-In 2021, the decommissioning activities advanced with dismantling and disposal of the platform topsides.
-The decommissioning activities are targeted to be substantially complete in 2024.
+The Company commenced abandonment of the Ninian North Platform in 2017.
+Dismantling and disposal of the platform topsides was completed in 2021, and jacket removal and dismantling was completed in 2022.
+These decommissioning activities are targeted to be substantially complete in 2023.